Syllabus and Course Outline

 - Prepare for city-wide events, international bookings and multi-year events

 Successful completion of all reviews, activities and quizzes.
-Participation in online Discussion as specified in the course.
 You will receive a welcome letter from your instructor which will include greater details of grading criteria.

-Each Lesson includes an online review as well as application activities.
+Each Lesson includes an online review and may also include application activities.
 These activities will ask you to complete independent research and application, consider various ideas, or discuss and share insights with friends or family.
 There is a final comprehensive exam.

 COURSE ACTIVITIES AND ASSIGNMENTS:

-Lesson 4 - Prospecting, Selling and Professionalism (18 pages)
+Lesson 1 - Client Prospecting, Selling and Professionalism (23 pages)

 Lesson 2 - Site Selection: Venues and Hotels (21 pages)